Jessica-forwardedu/pxt-fwd-edu/Gr4ScLv1.md

 ## Step 3
 Click ``||fwdSensors:Sensors||`` find the Touch next section.
 Drag ``||fwdSensors:on touch down||`` and use it to replace to true condiction in the ``||logic:if true then||`` statment.

+~ hint Why did we do this?
+- Now our conditional statement is looking for the condition of the Touch Sensor being pressed hint~

 ```blocks
 basic.forever(function () {
     if (fwdSensors.touch.fwdIsPressed()) {